masterwebsk/cookieconsent/README.md

 # Cookieconsent (by orestbida)

 This is a fork of orestbida cookieconsent script.
-I make this with little customisation to usage for Drupal sites.
+I made this with little customisation to usage for Drupal sites.
 Any usage on your own risk.

-There will be 5 languages in init file and language detection.
-Will work just if you have correctly set document language.
+There will be 5 languages in `cookieconsent-init.js` file.
+Language detection will work just if you have correctly set document language.

 ## Installation